pascualgroup/varmodel2/README.md

 ### Dead code removal

+TODO: list unused functionality that was removed

 ### Bug fixes

+TODO: detail all bug fixes as discussed with Qixin over email

-Bug fix: same strain cannot be chosen for recombination during transmission
+* Bug fix: same strain cannot be chosen for recombination during transmission